It’s important that all

 her to become more excited

-and even more likely to nip.
+and more likely to nip.

 Never play “tug-of-war” or